Maurice Boucher: Early life

 Around 1982, Boucher was a member of a white supremacist motorcycle gang named the SS who were based in Pointe-aux-Trembles, on the eastern tip of the Island of Montreal.
 The SS were a group of men of working-class background who were strongly opposed to non-white immigration and initially their activities were limited to beating up non-white immigrants in order to make them go back to their countries of origin.
 A fellow member of the SS was Salvatore Cazzetta; the two became friends.
 As leaders of the gang, they became candidates to join the Hells Angels when the Angels decided to expand its operations into the rest of Canada.
-One of the members of the SS was one Normand "Biff" Hamel, who was to follow Boucher into the Hells Angels; it was Hamel, whose first conviction for drug dealing was in 1978, who introduced the SS gang to the drug trade, arguing that this was a more profitable form of activity than beating up non-white immigrants.
-Hamel argued that however enjoyable it might to beat up nonwhite immigrants that this did not make the SS biker gang any money.
+One of the members of the SS was one Normand "Biff" Hamel, who was to follow Boucher into the Hells Angels; it was Hamel, whose first conviction for drug dealing was in 1978, who introduced the SS gang to the drug trade.
+Hamel argued that this was a more profitable form of activity than beating up non-white immigrants.
+Hamel argued that however enjoyable it might be to beat up nonwhite immigrants, this did not make the SS biker gang any money.
 Right up until his murder in 2000, Hamel was described as Boucher's principal business partner.

 It was during his time in the SS that Boucher, until then an undistinguished petty criminal, first showed the charisma and ability to lead that later marked his time in the Hells Angels.
 One of Boucher's most consistent enemies, Commander André Bouchard of the Montreal police, who first encountered Boucher in the 1970s, described Boucher during his time in the SS: "He was muscle.
 He was a crazy fucker.
 They'd send him out to beat up some guy.
 He was stoned half the time".
 Bouchard stated: "Mom [Boucher] at that time had aspirations.
-He was ambitious-and vicious".
+He was ambitious—and vicious".
 The journalist James Dubro stated about the distinctive outlaw biking sub-culture in Quebec: "There's always has been more violence in Quebec.
 In the biker world it's known as the Red Zone.
 I remember an Outlaws hit man telling me he was scared going to Montreal."